renatoathaydes/dartle-website/source/processed/tasks.md

 {{component /processed/fragments/_main.html}}\
 {{define mainTitle "Dartle Documentation"}}\

 The fundamental unit of work in Dartle is a `Task`.
-Dartle's main purpose is, fundamentally, to execute Tasks.
+Dartle's main purpose is, essentially, to execute Tasks in the right order, and only if necessary given the task's declared `RunCondition`.

 {{component /processed/fragments/_section.html}}
 {{ define sectionTitle "The simplest possible task" }}